rthemans/nvim/README.md

 ## lsp errors
 For whatever reason, I don't get the errors I used to have at the beginning, like Symbol not found or that kind of stuff.
-I need to investigate this issue as I tend to
+I need to investigate this issue as I tend to.
+Current status: They work for java 8 projects but not for Java 17. the jdtls logs shows that it doesn't find any errors in the file.
+It would seems more like there is some parsing issue going on.
+Probably better to open an issue ticket on the jdtls repository as the neovim setup seems properly done.

 ## Organize imports
 It used to be a big issue, but actually, I can say to jdt.ls what imports to use for instance, use assertj for assertThat, or use junit5 and not junit4.
 I'll have a lot to setup so that it doesn't screw up but that seems to be the path

 ## Rearrange files
-That's a topic that I still need to get my hands on
+That's a topic that I still need to get my hands on.
+There is a built in vim.lsp.buf.format that seems to already be doing some stuff.
+But I don't think it moves the methods.

 ## Java debug
 I've seen the stuff to set it up in nvim.jdtls but I haven't found the time to work on it either.
 If needs be I can use either vscode or intellij for the time being.